Protection and Advocacy for Individuals with Mental Illness (PAIMI) Program

 - Institutions serving people with mental illness where DRC-NH has reason to suspect abuse, neglect, the improper use of restraint or seclusion or other issues with the care of patients/residents with mental illness

 Investigate significant abuse or death of an individual with mental illness in one or more of these facilities:

-- Individual representation regarding access to services as defined in the Community Mental Health Agreement
+- Individual Representation regarding access to services as defined in the CMHA

 - Mediation or Legal Action to Enforce Settlement Agreement

-- Monitoring of transitions out of Glencliff Home and NH Hospital
+- Monitoring of transitions out of Glencliff and NHH

 - Conditions in NH’s emergency rooms or institutions

-- Ensure adults with disabilities can access supports and services in their homes and communities
+- Access to appropriate supports and services for adults with mental illness in their homes and communities

-- Ensure children with disabilities can access appropriate supports in their least restrictive environment in schools and in the community
+- Appropriate supports for children in the least restrictive environment in schools and in the community

 Provide limited or full representation to eligible people with mental illness in the following areas: